ruven/iipmooviewer/README.md

 Localization
 ------------
-To create a new localization, create a new or modify an existing localization file in the src/lang folder and include this extra file.
+A number of localizations exist in the src/lang folder.
+To use, simply include the desired language file as an extra javascript include.
+To create a new localization, create a new or modify an existing localization file and include this extra javascript file.

-For example for Chinese, create lang/help.zh.js and simply include it after the main iipmooviewer include:
+For example to create a new Chinese localization, create the file lang/help.zh.js and include it after the main iipmooviewer includes:

 <pre>
   &lt;script type="text/javascript" src="javascript/mootools-core-1.4.5-full-nocompat-yc.js"&gt;&lt;/script&gt;
   &lt;script type="text/javascript" src="javascript/iipmooviewer-2.0-compressed.js"&gt;&lt;/script&gt;